Adrenergic Bronchodilators Overview and Practice Questions Vector Image

 7. What are catecholamines?

-8. What is cyclic adenosine 3′ and 5′-monophosphate cAMP?
+8. What is cyclic adenosine 3′ and 5′-monophosphate (cAMP)?

 9. What is a sympathomimetic?

-It produces effects similar to those of the sympathetic nervous system.
+A sympathomimetic is a drug that produces effects similar to those of the sympathetic nervous system.

 10. What is a short-acting B2 agonist?